Gallo13/GPU-Acceleration-Setup-Anaconda/README.md

 10) Install tensorflow-gpu
     * I. type: conda install -c anaconda tensorflow-gpu
 11) Install Jupyter Notebook
-    * I. type: conda install jupyternotebook
+    * I. type: conda install jupyter
 12) Register your environment
     * type: python -m ipykernel install --user --name tensorflow --display-name 'Tensorflow (Py3.8)'

+Note: try to keep with only using conda install for everything.
+Tensorflow reccommends using pip to install Tensorflow, but conda also works and it is better to use the same install type.
+Mixing conda and pip can cause issues.